EXCLUSIVE-India is likely to be included in global bond index by October -sources

 NEW DELHI/MUMBAI, March 12 (Reuters) - India is confident of getting included in a global bond index by October but it will not be able to raise funds in the coming financial year as the actual listing could take around 12 months after its inclusion, said two senior sources aware of the discussions.

-Since 2019, India has been working toward getting included in global bond indexes as rising government borrowing has necessitated opening the largely domestic bond market to a broader investor base.
+Since 2019, India has been working towards getting included in global bond indexes as rising government borrowing has necessitated opening the largely domestic bond market to a broader investor base.

 India was hopeful of completing the listing in the upcoming financial year, starting on April 1, as it would help bring down borrowing costs, which have been rising in recent weeks due to a lack of appetite amid high supply, one of the sources said.